M829

-The M829 is an American armor-piercing fin-stabilized discarding sabot (APFSDS) tank round.
+The M829 is an American armor-piercing fin-stabilized discarding sabot (APFSDS) kinetic energy penetrator tank round.
 Modeling was done at the Ballistic Research Laboratory at Aberdeen Proving Ground, which was incorporated into the Army Research Laboratory in 1992.
 The round is specifically designed for the 120 mm M256 main gun on the Abrams M1A1 and M1A2 main battle tanks.
 The penetrator is carried by a sabot during its acceleration in the gun barrel.

 Variants

 M829

-The M829 has a ballistic nose and five tail fins made of aluminum.
-It is carried in the gun tube by a three-piece aluminum sabot, which separates into three "petals" soon after the round leaves the gun tube.
+The M829 dart has a ballistic nose and six tail fins made of aluminum.
+It is carried in the gun tube by a four-piece aluminum sabot, which separates into four "petals" soon after the round leaves the gun tube.
 The propulsion system uses an obturating case base with a semi-combustible cartridge wall.
 It has a total weight of 41.1 lb and a 627 mm DU penetrator with a 27 mm rod diameter, which reaches a muzzle velocity of 1670 m/s using 8.1 kg of JA-2 propellant.
 Its maximum effective range is 3000 m.
 According to Jane's, the M829 is capable of penetrating 540 mm of RHA steel armor at up to a 2000 m range.
 The original M829 is no longer in production and has been succeeded by the M829A1, M829A2, and M829A3.
 The corresponding training round is the M865, costing $1,121.